 The end of fall is an unhappy time of year for Canadian collector car owners since it marks the end of another driving season.
 It also requires coming up with a plan for winter storage for your prized possession.
-Almost all individuals with a hobby car store their beloved ride in the wintertime to save it from the abuse harsh Canadian winters can cause.
-The good news is you can be proactive and take a few simple steps to keep it in good condition until it's time to take it out at the first signs of spring.
+Almost all individuals with a hobby car store their beloved ride in the wintertime to save it from the abuse caused by harsh Canadian winters.
+The good news is you can be proactive and take a few simple steps to keep it in good condition until it’s time to take it out at the first signs of spring.

 1. Choose a Safe Storage Location

 Whether you’ve rented a winter storage location or are storing it in your own garage, you should ensure the location is:

 While it doesn’t need to be heated necessarily, you should make sure excessive humidity won’t build-up while you’re storing it.
 Don’t store your collector car in a building that has a dirt floor since it can promote moisture.
 To absorb moisture inside your car, sprinkle a few boxes of baking soda in the trunk and interior areas.